Taking A “What Type Of Therapy Do I Need?” Quiz (UK)

 Psychodynamic therapy

 Psychodynamic therapy comes from the psychoanalytic field, which focuses on the role of unconscious processes in the human experience.
 According to the British Association of Counselling and Psychotherapy, psychodynamic therapy may help with depression, anxiety, addiction, and eating disorders.
-A therapist might use this modality to help individuals see how their unconscious mind and past experiences can shape their current feelings and behaviors.
+A therapist might use this modality to help individuals see how their unconscious mind and past experiences can shape their current feelings and behaviours.

 Humanistic therapy

-Humanistic therapy is a broad term that encompasses several modalities, including existential therapy, person-centered therapy, Gestalt therapy, and solution-focused therapy.
+Humanistic therapy is a broad term that encompasses several modalities, including existential therapy, person-centred therapy, Gestalt therapy, and solution-focused therapy.
 Humanistic therapy tends to be a client-led form of care, and the therapist often helps the client through a process of self-exploration and personal growth as they discover their own answers to any challenges they’re facing.
 This modality is often used to treat anxiety and personality disorders, among other challenges.

 Finding a therapist for the type of therapy you need